 The jury of the pre-qualification chose twenty teams to proceed to the Helsinki Challenge accelerator programme.

 Helsinki Challenge process supports teams in a variety ways, by using multiple Finnish and international experts and tools.
 During the application process teams are supported in the Challenge Clinics where they will get advices for example in defining the challenge.
 In the theme based Clinics experts in funding, communication, community building, pitching will support teams to proceed.
-The Impact Camp will be a two-day intensive co-creation session focusing on impact.
+The Impact Camp was a two-day intensive co-creation session focusing on impact.
 Canvases (impact, community engagement and feasibility) and Helsinki Challenge work book are practical tools to support teams in developing their projects further.
 The Global Impact Camp will be a two-day intensive co-creation session focusing on funding and collaboration with EU decision makers.
 In addition, team focused coaching sessions will support finalists in the final stage of the accelerator programme.

 Helsinki Challenge is all about interaction with different stakeholders.
 Around the team there is a strong and inspiring community as well as a network of supporters, mentors and advisors with needed expertise.

 The teams are provided a series of matchmaking events like the kick off event the semifinal teams will meet each other and the Helsinki Challenge crew.
 Followed by the matchmaking events with tens of potential partners and stakeholders of the University of Helsinki and Helsinki Challenge partner universities.
 Continuing with several other events like SuomiAreena (decision makers) and Slush (start up community and investors).

 It is not easy to get your message heard.
 Helsinki Challenge is also about storytelling.
 The goal is to create collaboration and partnerships, raise awareness and acquire more resources.
 And naturally, create an inspiring and convincing story for different purposes and target groups.